 It is well known that all over the world, real-life progress at a rate that often outpaces “legal life”.
 The last year has been and will continue to be (for quite some time, mind you…), a clear example of it.

 The coliving model, as a flexible and innovative housing model, initially appeared as a solution for the new generations of professionals, freelancers, digital nomads.
 Today you can add to the list the millions of people whose way of working has been revolutionized by the pandemic.
-Although it is a trend that has been on the rise for a few years now, it seems like in the near future it will definetely expand its reach to all of them too.
+Although it is a trend that has been on the rise for a few years now, it seems like in the near future it will definitely expand its reach to all of them too.

 Now, practicalities aside, the truth is that from a legal point of view, the existence of these new forms of housing is somewhat more difficult to justify.

 That is why in this article, I will try to clarify some of the most important legal aspects anyone should take into account when developing a coliving project… and, to make things easier, I will try to explain it myself in SNL language (Suitable for Non-Lawyers).

 Any real estate project that intends to be developed in a determined piece of land, is always subject to urban regulations.

 What does this mean?

 That depending on where it is going to be constructed (meaning at country, municipality and district level), there will be specific game rules that will apply and limit what you want to build.

 Something to consider: in Spain, for example, urban regulations belong to autonomous communities.